Seattle CEO Dan Price pleads not guilty to misdemeanor assault charges

 According to the original court filing, the woman told police she reached out to Price in December about meeting in person to discuss “professional matters.”
 The two met for dinner the next month and, the woman says, Price got drunk and later invited her to wait in his Tesla for her Uber to arrive because it was cold outside.
 The woman agreed and said as soon as she got in the car, Price tried to kiss her.
 When she pushed him away, he grabbed her throat but didn’t obstruct her airway.

-The two then drove to the Northgate park-and-ride, where the woman was expecting to meet her boyfriend.
+The two then drove to the Northgate Park-and-Ride, where the woman was expecting to meet her boyfriend.
 Price began doing doughnuts in the upper parking lot, then tried to kiss the woman again, according to the charges.
 She claimed she pushed him away and he grabbed her throat a second time.

 The woman reported being scared because Price was driving while intoxicated.